zuzanadostalova/Brain-Tumor-Detector/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Hypothesis:

-- Data augmentation can help improve performance of an image classifier.
+- Data augmentation can help improve the performance of an image classifier.

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Conclusions: